Investment in Key infrastructure - Enabling housing, employment and leisure facilities

 Ursula Lidbetter, Chair of the Greater Lincolnshire LEP

 The Quadrant comprises a mixed-use development being delivered by Chestnut Homes (Land) Limited on a site straddling either side of the A16, which is the main southern arterial route into Boston.
 Growth Deal funding specifically supports initial infrastructure provision, with support for affordable housing being contributed in a second phase under the Unlocking Rural Housing Programme.
 The largest proportion of the site occupies the area of land between the A16 and London Road.
 The overall site extends to around 27 hectares (66.5 acres).

-It is estimated that the scheme will directly lead to the creation of 113 new full-time jobs within the local economy and lever in an additional £18.3 million of private-sector investment.
+It is estimated that once complete the scheme will directly lead to the creation of 113 new full-time jobs within the local economy and lever in an additional £18.3 million of private-sector investment.
 The development site will bring new labour and families to the local area to sustain existing services and business, generating the need/potential for other services to be located in the area, such as healthcare and schools.
 The range of facilities will also continue to enhance the popularity of the local area as a place to live, by increasing the supply of good housing as well as the quality and mix of accommodation in terms of housing size, type and tenure responding to local needs.

 The project forms the initial phase of a wider scheme to develop further land in the south-west part of Boston and deliver future phases of a proposed distributor road, as well as a second phase of mixed use development incorporating further housing, commercial development, a marina and community facilities.

 The roundabout accessing the site has now been adopted by Lincolnshire County Council and works are nearing completion on the commercial and residential access roads with the cycle/pedestrian link to Tytton Lane East being completed in early 2019.
 The on-site distributor road is now also almost complete.

 Contact email@example.com or 07740 410229 for further information